j-steinbach/j-steinbach.github.io/src/content/blog/music.md

 date: 2024-05-23
 aliases: []
 tags: [music, albums]
-title: "Simply great music, artists and albums"
+title: "Music"
 public: true
 ---

-Lot's of (German) music :) I mainly list albums I can remember I listened to a lot, as naming every single song and artist I like would go beyond scope _fast_.
+I kinda listen to everything (except _US charts_ and _German Volksmusik_), so I'll list some of my favourite albums instead.
+Criteria: I listen to the full album start-finish at least 10 times, and I like 90% of the songs on it.

+## Great albums

 #### 1970